hisovereign/Fade-Monitors/README.md

 -Gamma is set to off (false) by default; to change make it (=true)

-**Day / Night brightness**
+  Day / Night brightness

 	DAY_BRIGHTNESS=0.7
 	NIGHT_BRIGHTNESS=0.5
 	DIM_BRIGHTNESS=0.2

-**Time window (24h, HHMM)**
+Time window (24h, HHMM)**

 	NIGHT_START=1630   # 16:30
 	DAY_START=0600     # 06:00

-**Gamma control (optional)**
+Gamma control (optional)**

 	ENABLE_GAMMA=false
 	DAY_GAMMA="1.0:1.0:1.0"
 	NIGHT_GAMMA="1.0:0.85:0.7"

 ## Important Information

-[!WARNING] Minimum brightness logic has been implemented.
+![WARNING] Minimum brightness logic has been implemented.
 However, you can just delete it.
 Previous version of this script can also still set brightness values to zero.
 Doing so will blackout monitors and you will need to ctrl + alt + F2, put in your username, put in your password, then pkill -f fade-monitors-2d-time-based.sh, then (ctrl + alt + F1) or sometimes (ctrl + alt + F7).
 This will kill the script and you will need to change values before restart.

 -Earlier versions sometimes caused brief flashes if multiple instances of Fade Monitors script ran simultaneously.
 This has been mitigated with single-instance locking however it is still possible if ran alongside a script without single-instance locking.